 - Do not include a period after a URL or DOI.

-- The issue number of a journal article should be connected/attached to the volume number — e.g., 12(8).
+- Note that the issue number of a journal article should be connected/attached to the volume number — e.g., 12(8).
 The volume number should be italicized, but the attached parentheses and issue number should not.

-- Check Google Scholar or www.crossref.org for DOIs of all articles published since 2007, if one is not readily denoted on the article itself.
+- Check Google Scholar or Crossref for DOIs of all articles published since 2007, if one is not readily denoted on the article itself.

 - Only include the access date for online content that is likely to change (such as wikis).

 - Do not include static hyperlinks which require log-on credentials to access, unless required by your assignment.
 This includes EZproxy links obtained from searches in the Liberty University Online Library.

 - See the links at the top of this page for expansive reference entry examples.